MMDPROJECT/PacmanProject/README.md

 - #### Objectives of the project:

+  - This app provides separate versions both for linux and windows.
   - The app should provide a beautiful and user-friendly interface for user to interact with the game.
   - It has to generate a random map for playing
   - Also it has to randomly spawn some fruits in the map based on the map size to help the player play the game easier.